Umzimkulu River Cruise

 - crown eagles

 Green, loggerhead and leatherback are spotted often.
 All of the turtles that frequent our coastline come in here – to be rid of parasites.
 Using the freshwater of the upper estuary to do so.
-Turtle have been spotted 7kms upstream.
+Turtles have been spotted 12 kms upstream.

-Recently a pair of teenage otters have been flaunting their safety and swimming totally out in the clear, in the daytime.
+Recently a pair of teenage otters have been flaunting their safety and swimming in the clear, in the daytime.
 I think one of them is gonna learn the hard way!

 This we have got to stop!

 The huge mommas (4m plus) that swim up into the river in flood times use the mighty Umzimkulu Estuary to give birth to 12 or 13 live pups each time.
-Who are ready to go, with teeth and all.
+Who are ready to go, with teeth and all at birth.
+This is pure wildlife happening in this relatively functional free-flowing estuary at the moment.

-Yip, we often enough see these beautifully shy buck in the thick jungle as we drift down the river silently.
-They are very noise sensitive and shy.
+Yip, we often enough see this beautifully shy buck in the thick jungle as we drift down the river silently.
+They are very noise-sensitive and shy.
+We also have seen recently – an Nyala bull…a young guy…up on the heights near the ghost house.

 The closest relative to the elephant according to science, is also the rock python’s best food around here.
 I am going to hide the rock python section down here under the rock hyrax (aka dassie) section – since the sharks are often already enough to scare some people away.